BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

-I study resource management policy in societies around the world, with a focus on the politics of conservation and development projects.
-I'm especially interested in the role social diversity and participatory policymaking play in these initiatives.
-I conduct research using a flexible mix of game theory, observational data analysis, and experimentation.
-Methodologically, I am interested in geospatial data collection, causal inference, and recent efforts to improve how applied researchers interpret statistical findings.
+I study social issues surrounding natural resource management around the world.
+I'm especially interested in research evaluating the impacts of environmental and development interventions.
+Methodologically, I'm interested in geospatial data collection, causal inference techniques, and debates about how applied researchers should interpret statistical evidence.
+I conduct my own research using a flexible mix of game theory, observational data analysis, and experimentation.

 On this website, you will find some information about my research, courses I teach, and my CV.
 You can also get in touch over email.
 Thank you for visiting!